carolinearvidsson/lin513/README.md

 When joining the train and test files, remember to remove the first row of the file that gets appended (this is the row that does not contain a data point, just column labels).
 For example, if you append the test file to the train file, the first row in the test file containing column labels should be removed.

-Let's say you have a file named 'train_test.tsv', containing both the test and training data.
+Let's say you have a file named 'train_test.tsv', containing both the test and train data.
 To create an embedding file named 'embeddings_train_test', run the following code:

 ```python